DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Darklord’s Shrine
 <span class="citation"><em>This scene takes place in Appendix B: Area 31.</em></span>

-This room is largely as described in <span class="citation">Darklord’s Shrine (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#31DarklordsShrine">Darklord’s Shrine</a> (p.
 218)</span>.
 In addition, when the players enter this room, read:

 <div class="description">
 <p>This room is festooned with moldy skeletons that hang from rusty shackles against the walls, their mouths hanging open in silent screams. </p>